Adding to your credit card balance unnecessarily creates an interest

 Financial Thought of the Day January 14, 2016: The Importance of Work

-In order to save and invest, you first have to work.
-You have to work to make enough to pay your bills and then have enough left over for saving and investing.
+to work to make enough to pay your bills and then have enough left over for

 Wednesday, January 13, 2016